guwenxiang1/Dense-Geometry-Supervision-for-Underwater-Depth-Estimation/README.md

 ## Rendered Datasets and Pretrained Models
 The [datasets rendered in the paper and the pre-trained weights for the Adabins examples](https://pan.quark.cn/s/05b939219de3).
+The training and testing processes can directly refer to the relevant processes of Adabins.